EwanColquhoun/the-flying-scotsmen/README.md

 * #### Booking form
     * To make a new booking there is a form underneath the Booking display.
 It uses the logged-in users' username for the booking but the rest of the form is selectable.
 The booking information is then stored in the database pending admin approval.
+    * The Booking for also will send an email to Admin confirming the details of the booking.

     <details><summary>Screenshots</summary>
         #